absmach/magistrala-docs/docs/kubernetes.md

 - adapter_coap
 - ui

-These are the minimum required services to run Magistrala.
+These are the minimum required services to run SuperMQ.

-### Magistrala Add-ons
+### SuperMQ Add-ons

-Magistrala Add-ons are optional services that are not installed by default.
+SuperMQ Add-ons are optional services that are not installed by default.
 To enable an add-on, you need to specify it during installation.
 For example, to enable the InfluxDB reader and writer, you would use the following command:

 ```bash
 helm install magistrala . -n mg --set influxdb=true